 The above-mentioned readability tests are sort of a procedure for testing the level of difficulty to understand content in the English language.
 Each readability test has its rating calculated on the average number of syllables per word and words present in each sentence.

 A short description of the test will help avoid confusion and clear some air.

-Flesch –Kincaid Grade Level: Helps a person know how many years of education does one need to understand your level of writing.
+- Flesch –Kincaid Grade Level: Helps a person know how many years of education does one needs to understand your level of writing.
 To try this, simply add 5 to the grade number, and you will get to know the average age of a person who can read your content.

 Begin by clicking the ‘File’ button.
 From the bottom of the menu that appears, select ‘Options’.